winxuser/pokered/README.md

     - OAM updates can be interrupted by V-Blank
     - Trainer Card transition screens can show brief garbage on DMG

+- Audio:

+    - The battle victory music can sometimes play at the wrong time

 - Upgrades: